Khao Yai national park

 Visit Khao Yai national park!

-We don't tell you this to sell more tours, but simply because it's the best way to get to see more wildlife.
+We don't tell you this to sell more tours, but simply because it's the best way to see more wildlife.
 And not to get lost...

 The local guides know the park from inside out and know where the animals often forage.
 More importantly, the guides have well-trained eyes that will help you to discover everything from the smallest to the largest wonders of Khao Yai national park.
-You'll be surprised what you would have passed without noticing if you had been on your own!
+You will be surprised what you would have walked past without noticing had you been visiting on your own!

 Khao Yai national park is Thailand's most popular national park.
 95% of the visitors in Khao Yai are Thai nationals.
-It's great to see that locals are enjoying their own nature parks, which will only make them more aware of what still survives and hopefully helps in protection of these wonderful places.
+It is great to see that locals are enjoying their own nature parks, which will only make them more aware of what still survives there.
+And hopefully helps in protection of these wonderful places.
 But you might be looking for a place to get away from the busy daily life.
-Try to avoid weekends and national holidays, and you'll only have to share the massive park with few others.
+Try to avoid weekends and national holidays.

-If you're planning only allows a visit in the weekend, it's definitely still worth to come, but you'll have to share the main attractions like the waterfalls with the locals.
+If your planning only allows a visit in the weekend, it is definitely still worth to visit.
+But you will have to share the roads and the main attractions like the waterfalls with many locals.

-The good news is that Thais don't like walking, even less when it's in a jungle, so even in busy weekends you might still have the forest for yourself.
+The good news is that, generally speaking, the Thais do not really like walking.
+Even less when it is in a jungle.
+So, even in busy weekends you might still have the forest to yourself.

-Most people understand you should not feed the animals, but some get tempted when a young macaque is standing on its hind legs, looking with its cute human-like face into your car.
-You'll notice these animals are quite tame, because of the many people before you who have not obeyed this rule.
-However, what the 'feeders' don't see is what happens after that.
+Most people understand you should not feed the wildlife.
+But some people get tempted when a young macaque is standing on its hind legs, looking with its cute human-like face into your car.
+You will notice these animals are quite tame, because of the many people before you who have not obeyed this rule.
+However, what the 'feeders' do not see, is what happens after that.

-Because the monkeys get too close to the cars, fatal road accidents are common.
-Not everybody seems to care about the speed limits or the monkeys.
-Some people seem to consider them as a nuisance and don't even reduce speed.
-By driving slowly and understanding that you are entering their home, and not the other way around, you'll reduce the risk of these vulnerable creatures (they're listed on the IUCN Red List as Threatened - Vulnerable, even though they're common in Khao Yai.) getting injured or killed.
+Often, the monkeys get too close to the cars.
+Fatal road accidents are very common.
+Not everybody seems to care about the speed limits, nor the monkeys.
+Some people even seem to consider them as a nuisance and do not even reduce speed.
+By driving slowly and understanding that you are entering their home, not the other way around, you will reduce the risk of these vulnerable creatures (they are listed on the IUCN Red List as Threatened - Vulnerable, even though they are common in Khao Yai.) getting injured or killed.

 If everybody stops feeding them, the situation won't get worse.
-Already they've learned to steal food from bags and tents, they even know how to open the zip, and in some cases they show aggressive behaviour.
-Actual attacks on people are still almost non-existent, though mock-charging and showing their long canine teeth is not a rare behaviour.
+Already, they have learned to steal food from bags and tents.
+They even know how to open the zip of a tent.
+And in some cases they show aggressive behaviour.
+Actual attacks on people are still rare.
+But mock-charging and showing their long canine teeth is not a rare behaviour.
 By feeding this will only get worse.
-Don't let us get similar situations like they've encountered in African national parks with baboons that had to be shot, because they were getting too aggressive.
+Don't let us get similar situations like they have encountered in African national parks with baboons that had to be shot, because they were getting too dangerous.

 Bring a sweater

-In the colder winter months we have used double sleeping bags, and sometimes even brought a scarf for the night safari!
-The scarf might not be neccessary for people who don't live in a country with a warm climate, but follow our advice and bring a sweater and not need it, than not bringing it and regretting it.
+In the colder winter months we have used double sleeping bags in the wintertime, and sometimes even brought a scarf for the night safari!
+The scarf might not be necessary for people who are more used to a cold climate, but nonetheless it is better to bring a sweater and not need it, than not bringing it and regretting it.

-This only applies if you're visiting without a guide.
-Even though there has been some improvement on the more popular trails, still some trails in Khao Yai are not well marked.
-Some are quite clear, and you'll probably be fine, but there are no good trail maps available.
+This really only applies if you are visiting without a guide.
+Even though there has been some improvement on the more popular trails, still some trails in Khao Yai are not well-marked.
+And besides that, there are no good trail maps available.
 Often (wildlife) trails branch off the original tourist trails and might cause confusion.
-All people we've met that thought they had a good sense of direction, get totally disoriented in these jungles.
+All people we have met that thought they had a good sense of direction, get totally disoriented in these jungles.
 It is easy when following e.g., a river.
 But once you get into the continuous forest it is really hard.

 Even the most basic map can help you if you bring a compass.
 Study the map before you start the trek.
-If you do get lost, and know there is a road to the East that cuts through the whole park, a compass will help you find it.
+If you do get lost, and know there is a road to the east that cuts through the entire park, a compass will help you find it.
 Without, you are completely lost and will rely mostly on luck!

 Back off when you see wild elephants

 Elephants have a comfort zone and when you enter that zone, they will let you know.
-Don't try to be brave by standing your ground.
-There's no need to do that with elephants, even though it might work in many cases.
-Stand your ground when you see a tiger or other large predator like bear, running would trigger their predatory senses.
-But an elephant just wants to let you know you've come too close.
-Give it some space by backing off and don't make sudden noises since that will only make the situation worse.
+Do not try to be brave by standing your ground.
+There is no need to do that with elephants, even though it might work in many cases.
+Stand your ground when you see a tiger or other large predator like a bear.
+Running from a predator will trigger their predatory instinct.
+But an elephant just wants to let you know you have come too close and should back off.
+Give it some space by backing off and do not make sudden noises since that will only make the situation worse.

-If you're driving by car or motorbike and encounter an elephant on the road, keep an eye on the animal(s) and on other traffic.
-Don't be selfish.
-Everybody would like to see these magnificent creatures, and if you happen to be the last one in a row of cars and hardly able to see what's going on, don't just block other people's escape route.
+If you are driving by car or motorbike and encounter an elephant on the road, keep an eye on the animal(s) and on other traffic.
+Do not be selfish.
+Everybody would like to see these magnificent creatures, and if you happen to be the last one in a row of cars and hardly able to see what is going on, do not just block other people's escape route.
 You might be the cause of them getting stuck and cause a dangerous situation for those who are near the elephants.

-Many visitors in the park have no experience with encountering wild elephants, some get scared and make strange moves, so be prepared.
-Give other people some space, and wait for your turn to get a better sight of the amazing animals.
+Many visitors in the park have no experience with encountering wild elephants.
+Some get scared and make strange moves, so be prepared.
+Give other people enough space, and wait for your turn to get a better sight of the amazing animals.

-If you're the one that has the best view, make sure other people don't block your escape route.
-If it gets too crowded, you're better off to leave before it's too late.
+If you are the one that has the best view, make sure other people do not block your escape route.
+If it gets too crowded, you are better off to leave before it is too late.

-If it's just a solitary elephant you can slowly pass if he seems to be relaxed and gives way to cars by turning its head towards the forest for feeding.
-That's your moment to pass.
+If it is just a solitary elephant you can slowly pass if he seems to be relaxed and gives way to cars by turning its head towards the forest for feeding.
+That is your moment to pass.
 Keep a steady pace while passing, but don't drive too fast.
-If it's a herd of elephants, I hope for you that you're not in a hurry to catch a train .
+If it's a herd of elephants, I hope for you that you are not in a hurry...

 If you do have your own vehicle, and you found the restaurant is closed, you might have one more option.
 At the junction where the research center is located, turn right (or left if you come from one of the camping grounds/ Haew Suwat waterfall) onto the road to the south that leads to Haew Narok waterfall.
-After about 200 meters you'll see a gate.
+After about 200 meters you'll see a guarded gate.
 Turn left, just before this gate, onto the road that leads to Pha Dieo Die viewpoint.
 After just 100 meters you'll see a small road to the right that leads to the Thanarat Zone cabins.
-In this corner you'll see a slightly hidden food shop on your right ( https://goo.gl/maps/PU8Q2UPaPaMWzsLQ9 ).
-Besides preparing food, they sell snacks, cold drinks and other necessities like toilet paper, soap, etc. They sell mainly to the park staff, and are open daily till 20:00 or sometimes even later.
+On this corner you'll see a slightly hidden food shop on your right ( https://goo.gl/maps/PU8Q2UPaPaMWzsLQ9 ).
+Besides preparing food, they sell snacks, cold drinks and other necessities like toilet paper, soap, etc. They sell mainly to the park staff, and are open most days till 20:00 or sometimes even later.

 Buy leech socks

-On our tours we provide leech socks when neccessary, but if you're visiting the park on your own and plan on hiking in the jungle especially in the months April to October, buy a pair of leech socks in the souvenir shop in the park.
+On our tours we provide leech socks when necessary, but if you're visiting the park on your own and plan on hiking in the jungle especially in the months April to October, buy a pair of leech socks in the souvenir shop in the park.
 And wear long pants that you can tuck into these leech socks.
-You will really regret wearing shorts!
+You will probably regret wearing shorts.

-For some just the idea of being 'attacked' by leeches is the biggest issue .
+For some people, just the idea of being 'attacked' by leeches is the biggest issue ;)